 A Sidebar Discussion: has anybody else read The Fail Safe Fallacy?

-The disc makes no mention of a popular pamphlet circulated in 1963 to rebut the book Fail Safe, called The Fail Safe Fallacy.
+The disc extras make no mention of a popular pamphlet circulated in 1963 to rebut the book Fail Safe, called The Fail Safe Fallacy.
 It must have been readily available because at age 12 I bought a copy at an ordinary newsstand, read it and believed it.
 Written by Sidney Hook, the pamphlet points to weaknesses in the book’s logic.
-I remember that its arguments refuted the book’s assessment that computerized fail-safe systems and procedures would by their very nature be prone to break down and do things like send out erroneous attack orders.
-The Fail Safe Fallacy argues that that makes no logical sense, that the book is an ill-informed ‘don’t trust science’ screed against SAC’s preparations.
+Its arguments refute the book’s assessment that computerized fail-safe systems could break down and do things like send out erroneous attack orders.
+The Fail Safe Fallacy argues that the book is an ill-informed ‘don’t trust science’ screed against SAC’s preparations.
 The necessary secrecy of SAC’s defenses naturally creates concern.
 I may not like the Air Force’s Mutually Assured Destruction policy, but you can bet that their engineers would make damn sure that accidental and unauthorized attacks were nigh-impossible.

 The Criterion Collection’s Blu-ray of Fail Safe is said to be a new 4K digital restoration.
 It looks great in this HD scan, that restores the semi-docu look of cameraman Gerald Hirschfeld (The Incident, Last Summer).
 I’ve seen the picture innumerable times over the years, mostly in so-so open-matte prints that compromise Hirschfeld’s handsome compositions.
 The show’s distinctive look has been recovered.
 Its sound editing is almost as good.